jangsus1/newpage/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Hi!
-I am Minsuk :wave:, both a creative researcher and developer in Computer Science.<br>
+subtitle: A passionate researcher exploring between Computer and Human.

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >

 news: true # includes a list of news items